donavinlo/DTSA5501/README.md

 # DTSA5501
- 'Data Science as a Field' class notes, projects and written responses
+ 'Data Science as a Field'